cyberbotics/webots-doc/automobile/road-segments.md

 #### Road field Summary

+- `name`: Could contain the street name.
+- `id`: Could contain a unique ID.
+A unique ID is required to use the SUMO exporter.
+- `startCrossroad`: Could contain a reference to the Crossroad connected at the first Road waypoint.
+Setting correctly this field is required to use the SUMO exporter.
+- `endCrossroad`: Could contain a reference to the Crossroad connected at the last Road waypoint.
+Setting correctly this field is required to use the SUMO exporter.
 - `width`: Defines the total width of the road (excluding sidewalk).
 - `numberOfLanes`: Defines the number of lanes (used for the texture mapping).
+- `numberOfForwardLanes`: Defines number of forward lanes.
+- `speedLimit`: Could contain the speed limit in meter per seconds.
 - `dashedLine`: Defines for each line separating two lanes whether it should be continuous or dashed.
 - `roadBorderHeight`: Defines the height of the sidewalk.